Medical Displays for PACS & Imaging Workstation Integrators

 What to Look for in a PACS Workstation Display

-If you’re sourcing a diagnostic workstation display, these criteria help you evaluate beyond headline specs—especially for multi-site rollout.
+If you are sourcing displays for diagnostic workstations, these criteria help compare options beyond headline specifications—especially for multi-site rollout.

 Grayscale consistency Different batches behave slightly differently; long uptime introduces drift.
 Stable grayscale behavior with predictable performance for diagnostic reading.